jitpack/jitpack.io/PRIVATE.md

 Your user page also shows your JitPack access token that you should use in your build tool (Gradle/Maven/Sbt).

-If you are using a self-hosted instance of GitLab then you need to setup a **Custom Domain** (see below).
+If you are using a self-hosted instance of GitLab then you need to setup a **Self hosted git** server (see below).

 ## Usage